27 Popular Foods in Argentina You Have to Try

 • Dinners are late.
 Most restaurants open at 8 pm and you won’t find many people there until 10 pm and later (except for me, who you will always find eating in an empty restaurant at 8 pm so if you’re hungry early, there’s no shame, GO EARLY).

 • Embrace merienda.
 How do Argentines make it to such a late dinner time?
-Merienda, basically a pastry/coffee break at around 4-6 pm.
+Merienda, basically a pastry/coffee break during the hours of 4-7 pm.

 • Service is slow but not rude.
 Embrace the slower pace of life and when you need something just flag your waiter down (raise your arm and make eye contact, do not whistle!).